antoineco/aco-tomcat/README.md

 An array of custom `Executor` entries to be added to the `Service` block.
 Each entry is to be supplied as a hash of attributes/values for the `Executor` XML node.
 See [Executor](http://tomcat.apache.org/tomcat-8.0-doc/config/executor.html) for the list of possible attributes.

 #####`http_connector`
 Whether to enable the [HTTP connector](http://tomcat.apache.org/tomcat-8.0-doc/config/http.html).
 Boolean value.
 Defaults to `true`.
-The Connector can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
+The Connector can be further configured via a series of parameters (will use Tomcat's defaults when not specified):
  - `http_port`: HTTP connector port.
 Defaults to `8080` (global) / `8081` (instance).
  - `http_protocol`: protocol to use
- - `http_use_threadpool`: whether to use the previously described Executor within the HTTP connector.
-Boolean value.
+ - `http_use_threadpool`: whether to use the default Executor within the HTTP connector.
 Defaults to `false`.
  - `http_connectiontimeout`: timeout for a connection
  - `http_uriencoding`: encoding to use for URI
  - `http_compression`: whether to use compression.
-Boolean value.
 Defaults to `false`.
  - `http_maxthreads`: maximum number of executor threads
  - `http_params`: optional hash of additional attributes/values to put in the HTTP connector

 #####`ssl_connector`
 Whether to enable the [SSL-enabled HTTP connector](http://tomcat.apache.org/tomcat-8.0-doc/config/http.html#SSL_Support).
 Boolean value.
 Defaults to `false`.
-The Connector can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
+The Connector can be further configured via a series of parameters (will use Tomcat's defaults when not specified):
  - `ssl_port`: SSL connector port.
 Defaults to `8443` (global) / `8444` (instance).
 The HTTP connector's `redirect port` will also be set to this value.
  - `ssl_protocol`: protocol to use
- - `ssl_use_threadpool`: whether to use the previously described Executor within the HTTPS connector (boolean)
+ - `ssl_use_threadpool`: whether to use the default Executor within the HTTPS connector
  - `ssl_connectiontimeout`: timeout for a connection
  - `ssl_uriencoding`: encoding to use for URI
  - `ssl_compression`: whether to use compression.
-Boolean value.
 Defaults to `false`.
  - `ssl_maxthreads`: maximum number of executor threads
  - `ssl_clientauth`: whether to require a valid certificate chain from the client
  - `ssl_sslenabledprotocols`: SSL protocol(s) to use (explicitly by version)